Quality Print has always been involved in Taupo’s community

 Industry training is vital and we support and encourage professional development, especially for our young trainees and apprentices.
 We’re proud of their achievements and a recent apprentice graduate is now undertaking a Diploma in Print Management.

-Since completing my own apprenticeship in 1988, I've brought six apprentices through their training, confirming my belief in the trade training apprenticeships 100%.
+Since completing my own apprenticeship in 1988, I’ve brought six apprentices through their training, confirming my belief in the trade training apprenticeships 100%.
 It’s a great way for young people to earn while they learn.
-I support this view in my involvement with Taupo Pathways and assist this great organisation with presentations and planning strategy.
+I support this view in my involvement with Taupo Pathways and assist this great organization with presentations and planning strategies.

-Quality Print is environmentally-focussed and in 2000 we engaged in a Carbon Save programme, with the aim to set and meet higher environmental targets.
+Quality Print is environmentally-focussed and in 2000 we engaged in a Carbon Save program, with the aim to set and meet higher environmental targets.